Welcome to ARFF Agility

 Weekly Practice and Field Info

-This jump–tunnel exercise will let you practice lead-outs and experiment with front, blind, and rear crosses to see which works best to draw the line for your dog.
+This One Mind Dog exercise will challenge you to execute sharp turns, wraps and backsides exiting a straight tunnel.
+Run, Spot!
+Run!
 Sign up and see who else has signed up at https://bit.ly/ARFF_Practice Please remember to bring your course maps with you to practice.

-Exercises to run with your dog or lead out.
-You decide.
-Lots of turning options here.
-Plan ahead!
-Exercise 1 for Wed, 6/4, and exercise 3 for Sat, 6/7.
+Can you send your dog to the far end of a straight-ahead tunnel?
+This exercise from One Mind Dogs lets you practice that skill as well as pinwheel fluency.
 Sign up and see who else has signed up at https://bit.ly/ARFF_Practice Please remember to bring your course maps with you to practice.

 Signup and see who else has signed up at ARFF Practice Signup Sheet